king-ppap/king-ppap/README.md

   - FastAPI
   - Django REST

+If you click my domain and you see nothing, don't worry, I made it redirect to here

 <!--
 **king-ppap/king-ppap** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.